11worth/ptw-beta/index.md

     - There might be a delay between running the shortcut and seeing an update to the Notion property, so be patient with this.
 4. In Apple Reminders, check the list you selected in step three to verify that all the anticipated Notion pages appear as reminders.

 If some of these conditions are unsuccessful, repeat step three and verify that you are entering the information exactly as you gathered it in steps one and two.
-If problems persist, reach out at [insert Github repository link here].

 If all of these of these conditions are successful, however, then enjoy your new integration!
 Hopefully it adds value to your productivity workflow.